robalb/workstation/readme.md

 These steps require manual intervention from the settings gui

-- ### set kitty as the default terminal: settings>keyboard shortcuts>custom shortcut> (set ctrl+alt+t to execute `kitty --start-as fullscreen`.
-This will automatically disable the default
-  'launch terminal' shortuct)
 - ### swap esc and capslock key: install gnome tweaks `sudo apt install gnome-tweaks-tool && gnome-tweaks` then from the gnome tweaks app (NOT the settings app) Keyboard & Mouse > Additional Layout Options > Caps Lock Behavior
 - ### activate wallpaper: